What is a trust?

-A special needs trust (SNT), also referred to as a supplemental needs trust, is a special type of trust which, under Federal statute and New York State law, allows a trustee such as NYSARC, Inc., to manage funds for the benefit of a person with a disability while preserving that person’s eligibility for government benefits.
+A special needs trust (SNT), also referred to as a supplemental needs trust or SNT, is a special type of irrevocable trust designed for people with disabilities.
+Under Federal statute and New York State law, SNTs allow a trustee such as NYSARC, Inc., to manage funds for the benefit of a person with a disability while preserving that person’s eligibility for means-tested government benefits.

 A special needs trust (SNT) is an essential financial planning tool for people with disabilities who need to preserve their eligibility for government benefit programs such as Supplemental Security Income (SSI) and/or Medicaid.